 the general scheme is:

-The difference from the definition using does>
+The difference from the definition using does> is that on

 name execution, after pushing the data address, xt-code2 is

-d, rather than calling the code after the does>.
+executed, rather than calling the code after the does>.

 This also allows putting code3 in def-word; this is